ROBOTIS-GIT/emanual/docs/en/dxl/pro_plus/pro_plus.md

 ref: dxl_pro_plus
 permalink: /docs/en/dxl/pro_plus/
 sidebar:
-  title: DYNAMIXEL PRO+
+  title: DYNAMIXEL-P
   nav: "dynamixel_pro_plus"
 product_group: dxl_pro_plus
 ---

 ![](/assets/images/dxl/pro_plus/pro-plus.png)
-> DYNAMIXEL PRO+
+> DYNAMIXEL-P

 # [Product Lineup](#product-lineup)

 ![](/assets/images/dxl/pro_plus/dynamixel_pro_plus_lineup_table.jpg)

-> DYNAMIXEL PRO+ Lineup
+> DYNAMIXEL-P Lineup

 - **Integrated robot-driving device** : Contains all necessary features for robot joints integrated into a single module.

   ![](/assets/images/dxl/pro/dxl_pro_intro.gif)

-- **Strong and durable reduction cycloid gearing** : DYNAMIXEL PRO+ implements removable reduction cycloid gears.
+- **Strong and durable reduction cycloid gearing** : DYNAMIXEL-P implements removable reduction cycloid gears.
 Small and lightweight cycloids allow a high-ratio reduction gear device.
 Also cycloid gears are more resistant to vibrations and impacts resulting in minimal backlash.

-- **Variety of models** : DYNAMIXEL PRO+ motor, reduction ratio, communications type, etc have been accommodated to meet various price ranges.
-The user is able to choose the most proper DYNAMIXEL PRO+ model necessary for the robot.
+- **Variety of models** : DYNAMIXEL-P motor, reduction ratio, communications type, etc have been accommodated to meet various price ranges.
+The user is able to choose the most proper DYNAMIXEL-P model necessary for the robot.

-- **Variety of control algorithms** : DYNAMIXEL PRO+ adopts position, velocity, and electrical current control algorithms.
+- **Variety of control algorithms** : DYNAMIXEL-P adopts position, velocity, and electrical current control algorithms.
 The user can control these 3 aspects in any combination and properly tune the robot.
-DYNAMIXEL PRO+ provides a graph illustrating the relationship between electrical current and torque.
+DYNAMIXEL-P provides a graph illustrating the relationship between electrical current and torque.
 This feature is useful for torque control via current control.

 - **Precision control** : With a maximum of 1,003,846 resolution, users can control about 0.0004 degrees per unit allowing for high-precision control.